GrahamChalfant/Graham_Portfolio/README.md

 ### [Advanced Data Analysis: MLR Analysis](https://github.com/GrahamChalfant/Advanced_Data_Analysis_Project)

-- Used MLR in order to determine the influence each predictor variables on the outcome variable
+- Used MLR in order to determine the influence of each predictor variable on the outcome variable
 - Found r-squared of each independent variable using loops
 - Rearranged data using dplyr to order variables in order of r-squared
 - Created MLR adding each independent variable, one at a time, based on r-squared in descending order using a loop